tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * Article
 * Preprint :white_check_mark:
-* Published version: yes :warning: but only after 6 months embargo
+* Published version: yes :warning: 6 months embargo, include statement
 * Without obtaining further permission parts of the article may only be used under copyright exemption rules (right of quotation)

 #### Re-use before official publication by publisher